 - I need to find a new home for my cat, will you take it?

 - Cat Care Society takes in abandoned, abused and injured cats without an owner.
 We also take in cats previously adopted from Cat Care Society.
 We can provide owners with information on how to find a home for their cat or refer them to a shelter in the Metro Denver Shelter Alliance where the cat will have a good chance of finding a new home.
-You may also want to consider our Lifetime Care Program.

 - If I adopted a cat from Cat Care Society and I am no longer able to care for the cat, can I return the cat to Cat Care Society?